kazejka/py-ape_splitter/README.md

+# Just run script
+python ape_splitter.py album.cue

 # possible args
-python ape_splitter.py album.cue
+# If you do not have the system codec or it is not installed in the default path
-python ape_splitter.py album.cue --ffmpeg "path/to/ffmpeg"
+--ffmpeg "path/to/ffmpeg"
+# You can choose an output path by this
-python ape_splitter.py album.cue -o "output_directory" --ffmpeg "path/to/ffmpeg"
+-o "output_directory"